sutormin94/Sponge_metagenomes_2024/README.md

 # Sponge_metagenomes_2024
- Scripts used for analysis and visualization of sponge metagenomic data.
+ Scripts created for analysis and visualization of sponge metagenomic data.

 ## Preparation of symbiont plots